 1. Develop an Insurance Plan That’s Built To Protect Your Assets

 It may not be a sexy topic, but a good insurance plan is vital to your future success.
 The right insurance policy can help protect your future, but that doesn’t mean that you need every policy and rider under the sun— no matter what the insurance salesperson tells you.

 We recommend having the following policies:

 Essentially, disability insurance protects your present and future income should you become disabled.
-When inquiring about disability insurance, ask if there is a discount for your hospital and if they offer a unisex rate.
+When inquiring about disability insurance, ask if there is a discount for your hospital (Called a GSI, or Guaranteed Standard Issue, and look for this before you are done with your training) and if they offer a unisex rate.
 A unisex rate will typically yield a lower premium for women.
 We also recommend doing research on every policy rider before you commit.
-Riders increase your premium so if you don’t need it, you shouldn’t be paying for it.
+Riders increase your premium, so if you don’t need it, you shouldn’t be paying for it.

 As a general rule of thumb when it comes to life insurance, opt for term insurance, not permanent.
 These policies are generally very inexpensive because 98% of them are never used (that’s okay, it means you are alive!).